yiyangjessieyu/Computer-Vision-Inventory-Stocktaker/inventory-stocktaker/README.md

 3. where {count} is the correct count of inventory in this image.
 - If not, make sure the lines under # [data] in inventory.py is commented out.

-## To run program
+## Running instructions
-1. Get test data by taking photo images with your phone.
+1. Get test data by taking photo images with your phone, or use one from the test-data file.
 2. Make sure you have required setup.
 3. Prepare your input image for accuracy analysis (or not).
 4. Modify file.py, or window.py to suit your needs.